AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 ```
 ### 4. Start and stop your app

 Now you have created the Live Streaming Premium and Android system functionality, start and stop the app.
-In this implementation, the call starts when the user opens your app.
-The call ends when the user closes your app.
+In this implementation, the live stream starts when the user opens your app.
+The live stream ends when the user closes your app.

 a.
 Check that the app has the correct permissions.
 When permissions are granted, call `initializeAndJoinChannel` to join a live streming channel.